This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Turn their treat into a toy!
 Take a needle and some fishing line and string a bunch of cranberries like you’re making Christmas decorations.
 Then find a place to hang it where your chickens will be hanging out.
 They will enjoy pecking at the bright red berries and will have fun chasing and dodging the string when it starts to swing.
 Throw in some frozen blueberries, blackberries, or cherries, to add some more color and variety.

-The toy method works with fresh, cooked, and, as we will see below, dried cranberries.
+The toy method works with fresh, cooked, and, dried cranberries.

 Frequently Asked Questions